creyme/CreymeTwitter/README.md

 The following **optional** features are implemented:

 - [x] Profile Page
-   - [x] Implement the paging view for the user description.
+   - [?]
+Implement the paging view for the user description.
-   - [x] As the paging view moves, increase the opacity of the background screen.
+   - [?]
+As the paging view moves, increase the opacity of the background screen.
 See the actual Twitter app for this effect
    - [x] Pulling down the profile page should blur and resize the header image.
 - [ ] Account switching
    - [ ] Long press on tab bar to bring up Account view with animation